The Art of Deception: Robust Backdoor Attack using Dynamic Stacking of Triggers: Introduction

 \section{Introduction}

-These days, artificial intelligence is used in many sectors, including finance \cite{koster2021checklist}.
-AI techniques are increasingly being used in finance, offering numerous economic advantages.
-These include the use of AI to provide advanced analysis in economics as well as for economic modeling.
-AI is also used in finance for customer interaction, invoice control, administration, investor services, financial control, risk management, marketing, fraud, big data, relationship management, anti-money laundering, and automatic speech recognition \cite{koster2021checklist}.
-As the financial sector increasingly relies on AI, the responsible use of these technologies is becoming more and more of an issue \cite{zheng2019finbrain} \cite{stefanel2019artificial} \cite{arrieta2020explainable}.
-With advances in the use of AI in deep learning research in both academia and industry \cite{li2022backdoor,cao2023comprehensive,zhang2023complete} \cite{goldblum2022dataset}, there is a compelling reason for academia and industry to develop their fundamental models as two driving forces.
-However, as many in academia and industry are limited by either data or computational resources, an increasing number of deep learning researchers are either running their models on machine learning as a service (MLaaS) providers' DNN training platforms or training them using their MLaaS-provided deep learning platforms.
+Currently, artificial intelligence is used in many sectors, including finance \cite{koster2021checklist}\cite{bahrammirzaee2010comparative}.
+AI techniques are increasingly used in finance, offering numerous economic advantages.
+These include the use of AI to provide advanced analysis in economics and economic modeling.
+AI is also used in finance for customer interaction, invoice control, administration, investor services, financial control, risk management, marketing, fraud, big data, relationship management, anti-money laundering, and automatic speech recognition \cite{koster2021checklist},\cite{mehrish2023review}.
+As the financial sector increasingly relies on AI, the responsible use of these technologies is becoming more and more of an issue \cite{zheng2019finbrain} \cite{stefanel2019artificial}\cite{arrieta2020explainable}.
+With advances in the use of AI in deep learning research in both academia and industry \cite{li2022backdoor},\cite{cao2023comprehensive},\cite{zhang2023complete}, \cite{goldblum2022dataset}, there is compelling reason for academia and industry to develop their fundamental models as two driving forces.
+However, as many researchers in academia and industry are limited by either data or computational resources, an increasing number of deep learning researchers are either running their models on machine learning as a service (MLaaS) providers' DNN training platforms or training them using their MLaaS-provided deep learning platforms.
+A recent study revealed that these deep neural network models are vulnerable to backdoor attacks, particularly when utilizing third-party training platforms \cite{goldblum2022dataset},\cite{luo2023untargeted},\cite{gao2023not}, these backdoor attacks can occur at various stages of the artificial intelligence system development \cite{gao2020backdoor,li2022backdoor}.
+Backdoor attacks continue to present significant and pervasive threats across multiple sectors, including natural language processing \cite{fang2024large} \cite{schulhoff2023ignore}\cite{sheng2022survey},\cite{chen2021badnl},\cite{li2022backdoors}, speaker verification \cite{meng2023backdoor},\cite{tang2024silenttrig}, and video recognition \cite{zhao2020clean},\cite{li2024temporal}.
+In the fintech world, voice biometric platforms can eliminate passwords (e.g., voice-enabled customer service and voice-enabled payments) and improve customer experience by making it more secure, empirical, and less burdensome.
+However voice biometrics are not without dangers.
+As in the case of DNNs-based voice recognition algorithms, the use of these systems also presents security vulnerabilities(synthetic identity theft or vulnerability to deepfakes \cite{khanjani2023audio}\cite{masood2023deepfakes}), such as data poisoning or backdoor attacks \cite{zhai2021backdoor},\cite{cai2023towards},\cite{cina2023wild}.
+Voice biometrics - known as ”pure” voice authentication - is an application of biometric technologies that recognize words spoken by a user and use them as an authentication factor to grant access to a device or any system based on restrictive environments.
+In this study, we wish to alert the financial sector to the risk factors associated with the implementation of these voice authentication methods.